lazysquirrellabs/blog/_posts/2014-12-22-how-does-unity-work-under-the-hood.markdown

 ---
 layout: post
-title:  "How does Unity3D scripting work under the hood?"
+title:  "How does Unity scripting work under the hood?"
 date:   2014/12/22 20:33:38 +0200
 author: Matheus Amazonas
 categories: jekyll update
 ---
 On the [previous post]({{ site.post1 }}){:target="_blank"} we learnt how Unity exports to so many platforms.
 Now let’s talk about a subject that can sound unnecessary at first, but helped (at least me) a lot on the process of understanding how Unity works.
-We all know [Unity3D](http://unity3d.com/){:target="_blank"} is an engine, but how it really works?
+We all know [Unity](http://unity3d.com/){:target="_blank"} is an engine, but how it really works?
 In this post we’ll learn about:

-- How Unity3D Engine is implemented
+- How Unity Engine is implemented
 - How we access the engine code
 - Wrappers
 - How to use your own Mono library inside Unity
-- Unity3D Engine vs Unity3D Editor
+- Unity Engine vs Unity Editor

 We’ve always been told that managed programming languages are slow compared to native code, even though some managed languages are reaching great performance.
 We know that Java and C# are great for web development, non-critical systems and mobile apps.
 But when it comes to high performance (a pit where realistic graphics always fall) we all know these guys can’t do a lot for us.
 Although the Unity game world is fulfilled with 2D or simple graphics games, it’s capable of delivering [stunning](http://www.youtube.com/watch?v=qbP7Z4btVvc){:target="_blank"} and [realistic](http://forum.unity3d.com/threads/9842-First-Unity-Game-screen-shots-(New-Level){:target="_blank"}) [worlds](http://thegolfclubgame.com/) and [scenes](http://www.navalaction.com/){:target="_blank"}.